wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors        December 2014

-   satisfaction to some extent.)
+   When I see folks voice opinions that DNSSEC's recommended operation has to strictly followed, my gut reaction is that these folks have forgotten the purpose of all of our efforts.
+We don't secure protocols to make things work better.
+We don't operate the DNS because we like to run a well run machine.
+We don't run the Internet for the fun of it.
+(Some might enjoy running it, that's job satisfaction to some extent.)
 At the end of the day all that matters is that what is being done benefits society.
 We run the Internet to enrich society.
 We prefer a well run DNS because it saps less